kishore-vkrn/Docker-Jenkins-Nginx/Jenkins_Nginx/README.md

 * Nexus
 * Sonar

-Customized Jenkins configurations
+#### Customized Jenkins configurations

 * Default username devops / password devops
 * Default configurations of Slave nodes in docker plugin _ [make sure to change the host name]_

-**Directions to Use**
+#### Directions to Use
-Prerequisite: Make sure that that Docker, Docker-compose has been installed and the docker API has been enabled to listen on 4243.
+**Prerequisite**: Make sure that that Docker, Docker-compose has been installed and the docker API has been enabled to listen on 4243.
 Then type

 `docker-compose up`